wxs/cherylhsu.ca/content/post/2020-11-27-cracking-open.md

 I’ve spent so much of my life wanting so desperately to “belong”, of trying to be on the “inside”.
 As an immigrant to Canada, I held deeply buried fears of being seen as “other”, as the weird Chinese girl who brings stinky lunches to school; as a “woman” who needs to be attractive to be valued, intelligent to be respected; as a “Catholic” who needs to be good for salvation.
 So I rejected the identities that made me other.
 I just wanted to be pure.
 I just wanted to be safe.

 But what is *safety*?
 What really scares us about not being safe?
-There is no avoiding the shadows that the light casts, so why don’t we dwell with it?
+There is no avoiding the shadows that the light casts, so how do learn to dwell with it?

 Through the gift of this experience, I learned that everything that I worked so hard to avoid or overcome was just buried deep, and as Carl Jung would say: “I’d rather be whole than good.”